wavedesigns/wavelandscapinganddesign-web/README.md

 ## TO DOS

-- Build out Twilio Email APIs and Form functionality
+- Build out footer component form w/ Formspree (toggle blue background based on whether its a page or in the footer)
 - Mobile Review
 - Mobile Menu
-- Services Page
-- Gallery Page
 - Careers
-- Hook in GraphCMS
 - Write tests
-- Build out footer